esimonelli/SwarmPA/README.md

 - **Tight coupling**: Most components were manually interconnected, which made debugging and extension harder.
 - **Prompt generation and flow were interleaved**, which made the system more fragile under ambiguous queries.

-These limitations—especially in scalability and semantic transparency—motivated the transition to the **Swarm framework**, where each component is an LLM-powered prompt agent, and communication between parts is entirely **prompt-based**.
+These limitations—especially regarding scalability, transparency of logic, and modularity—combined with our relative inexperience and the desire to build a system that is easier to understand, maintain, and extend, led us to adopt the **Swarm framework** as the final architecture.
+With Swarm, each component becomes an independent LLM-powered agent, and the entire flow is governed by well-defined natural language prompts.
+This not only maximizes the interpretability of the system, but also allows us to fully exploit the reasoning capabilities of large language models in a modular and controlled way.

-**Key improvements in the SwarmPA architecture:**
+### Key improvements in the SwarmPA architecture:
 - Fully decoupled modules
 - Transparent and inspectable communication via text prompts
 - Easier to debug, extend, and control